Watch the Trailer

 Through a series of interviews and creative visuals, we follow three forced marriage survivors - Nina, Sara, and Fraidy - whose stories demonstrate the human cost of this problem while providing important context to the national debate about forced and child marriage.

 Knots is partnered with the following organizations:

 Forced Marriage in the United States has gone under-reported and unnoticed for decades.

 It impacts people from all backgrounds, races, religions, and socioeconomic groups.
 A forced marriage is one that takes place without the free and full consent of one or both parties.

 When we think of girls and women being forced into marriage, we often think of countries and cultures distant from our own.

 We rarely think about it in the context of our communities, our neighbors, our backyards.

-And yet, women and girls, including some children as young as 12, are being forced into marriage here in western society.
+women and girls, including children as young as 12, are being forced into marriage here in the states.

 To top it off, in many places, it's completely legal.